CDRH/theme_nebraskaland/README.md

 ### Footer text

-There are 4 spaces in this theme's footer to add text.
-These fields also support HTML content so that you can add links and HTML tags as needed.

-  - **Footer Content** is the HTML/text that appears first in the footer, before any logos.
-    - Supports HTML so that paragraphs and links can be included (as well as other HTML elements, if necessary).
+**Footer Content** is the text content that appears first in the footer, before any logos.
+This box supports HTML content so that you can add links, paragraphs, or other HTML tags as needed.

+#### Copyright

-    - The copyright year, displayed in the footer, is part of this HTML/text and does not automatically update.
-To edit the year, edit the text in Footer Content box and save your changes.
+The copyright date, displayed in the footer, is part of the Footer Content text and does not automatically update.
+To edit the date, edit the text in Footer Content box and save your changes.

 ### Footer Logos

 The theme supports up to 5 logos for project partners, grantors, or other supporting organizations.
-If more than 5 logos become necessary in the future, consider adding a page to the About pages called "Support" or something similar and displaying them there.
+If more than 5 logos become necessary in the future, consider adding a page to the About pages called "Support" or something similar and displaying the logos there.

 For each logo, there is a place to upload and/or select an image, and a place to enter the URL the logo should link to when clicked.
 Both are technically optional, but providing a link without an image will make the visual layout look strange.